2021-2022 Charity Appeal supporting

 to change lives

 Each year the Society’s President nominates a charity of their choice for the Annual Charity Appeal, and this provides a national focus for the fundraising efforts of our members and complements the many local charities that our branches support.
-This year we have chosen to support Rays of Sunshine.
-To help us reach our fundraising target click the button below to make a donation online.
+This year we have chosen to support Christians Against Poverty (CAP).
+To help people gripped by the chains of poverty.

-To find out more about Rays of Sunshine, you can visit their website www.raysofsunshine.org.uk.
+To find out more about CAP you can visit their website www.capuk.org.

 Over 10 years of Foresters annual appeals